networkimprov/mnm/README.md

 it needs no other protocol in the way that POP & IMAP need SMTP.
 MMTP may be conveyed by any reliable transport protocol, e.g. TCP, or tunneled through another protocol, e.g. HTTP.
-MMTP clients may simultaneously contact multiple MMTP servers.
+A client may simultaneously contact multiple MMTP servers.
 After the client completes a login or register request, either side may contact the other.

 0. Headers precede every message